Mediterranean Fish Recipe en Papillote

 • When cooking en papillote, a fair amount of liquid will be produced, so you don’t want to add more than what’s called for in this en papillote recipe.

 • As mentioned above, the French method for en papillote involves making tiny single folds all the way around the exterior of the parchment paper package.
 You can certainly do it that way, but it is time-consuming.
-I achieved the same seal and “puffing” of the parchment paper package by folding the paper but folding it in a single long fold and then folding it three more times.
+I achieve the same seal by folding the paper but folding it in a single long fold and then folding it three more times.

 • When cooking fish, check it at the minimum cooking time to avoid overcooking.